 - Choose a format that’s compatible with both Mac and Windows devices — exFAT is the most modern and preferred one

 - Name your hard drive in the Volume label window

 - Click Start to initiate formatting.
 It should only take a few seconds until it’s done, and then you can use your hard drive on a Mac device

 - Make sure to transfer the data back to the disk from the folder you’d created.

 7. Run First Aid

 Regardless, you can always run the First Aid program.
 It checks the disk for any errors that could potentially cause the external hard drive not mounting on your Mac.
-It will then attempt to repair them.
+It'll then attempt to repair them.
 If you right-click on the device’s icon, the First Aid bar will show up in a drop-down menu.
-You will also see the options Restore and Erase — they act to clear any data from your hard drive, so if you store important documents there you should refrain from choosing those.
+You'll also see the options Restore and Erase — they act to clear any data from your hard drive, so if you store important documents there you should refrain from choosing those.

 If the First Aid process fails, you have two options: run the program again and repair the disk, or to back up all the data you possibly can, change the format of the disk and reinstall your current operating system.
 After that you can recover the data you’d backed up.

 Nonvolatile random-access memory (NVRAM) stores local settings such as volume, screen resolution, and hard drive information.
 Mac’s firmware can primarily access this information, such as before it starts booting when you restart it.
 It ensures such small details as keeping your time zone consistent or keeping the volume muted when restarting your Mac.

 NVRAM bugs are the source of many glitches, including a USB flash drive not showing up.
 Resetting it is easy and generally harmless, although it might mean that you’ll have to reset any basic custom settings you have on your laptop.